 Stunt coordinators also help train actors how to fight, do stunts and combat and perform motion capture properly so they look more realistic in the game.

-Our proposal is that we need to know more about the projects that we’re working on.
-We propose that the actual title of the project should be made available to at least our representatives before we are asked to audition.
 Again, precedent is on our side here.
 You wouldn’t work on a TV show, commercial or film without knowing what part you’re playing and how it fits into the story, yet we are asked over and over again to do just that in interactive media.
 Our proposal also asks for the following information whenever reasonably possible: How many sessions are you expecting to book?
-What rating are you planning to get?
-Why?
 Is there offensive content?
 Will the sessions be vocally stressful?
 Transparency is key.
 We deserve to clearly know what we’re getting into before we commit to a role in a game.